RockYou

-RockYou was a company that developed widgets for MySpace and implemented applications for various social networks and Facebook.
+RockYou was an American company that developed widgets for Myspace and implemented applications for various social networks and Facebook.
 After 2014, it had engaged primarily in the purchases of rights to classic video games; it incorporated in-game ads and re-distributed the games.

 History

 Based in San Francisco, California, RockYou was founded in 2005 by Lance Tokuda and Jia Shen.
 The company's first product, a slideshow service, was designed to work as an application widget.
 Later applications included various forms of voice mail, text and photo stylization, and games.
 As of December 2007, it was the most successful widget maker for the Facebook platform in terms of total installations.

 In May 2007, RockYou was one of the companies invited to participate in F8, the event at which Facebook announced an open platform allowing third parties to develop and operate their own software applications on the Facebook website.
 Applications made for Facebook included Super Wall, "Hug Me", Likeness, Vampires, Slideshows, Birthdays, MyGifts, and Emote, among others.

-In December 2009, RockYou experienced a data breach resulting in the exposure of over 32 million user accounts.
-This resulted from storing user data in an unencrypted database (including user passwords in plain text instead of using a cryptographic hash) and not patching a ten-year-old SQL vulnerability.
-RockYou failed to provide a notification of the breach to users and miscommunicated the extent of the breach.

 In October 2010, the company completed major layoffs.
 In November 2010, the company's founder and CEO, Lance Tokuda, stepped down from his position as CEO and was later replaced by Lisa Marino in April 2011.

 In 2010, RockYou announced the acquisitions of two game development studios, TirNua and Playdemic, as well as development agreements for two new games from John Romero's social game studio Loot Drop.
 Playdemic's first game, Gourmet Ranch, was nominated in February 2011 for a Mochi Award for Best Social Game.
 RockYou's investors include SoftBank, Sequoia Capital, Lightspeed Venture Partners, Partech International, and DCM.